Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

                      apt-get install curl jq git

              #.
-Verify if you've already got Docker installed.
+Check if Docker is already installed on your system.

              	 .. code-block:: bash

              	 	 docker -v

-             	 If already installed, you should see a line containing :guilabel:`Docker version (...)`.
-If that's the case, you don't need to re-install it and you can safely skip to the next section.
+             	 If you see a message indicating :guilabel:`Docker version (...)`, Docker is already installed and you can move on to the next steps without reinstalling it.

              #.
 Install Docker by following `the instructions on their website <https://docs.docker.com/engine/install/#server>`_.

              #.
-It is recommended to `setup Docker without sudo <https://docs.docker.com/engine/install/linux-postinstall/>`_.
-Otherwise, you'll be required to preface each :guilabel:`docker-compose` command with :guilabel:`sudo` every time.
+Configuring Docker to run without sudo is recommended, as outlined in `this guide <https://docs.docker.com/engine/install/linux-postinstall/>`_.
+Without this setup, you'll need to include :guilabel:`sudo` before every :guilabel:`docker-compose` command.

 Create the Docker Image
 -----------------------

-Create BasicSwap's docker image.
-You need to run this image whenever you want to run the DEX.
+Create BasicSwap's docker image, which you'll need to run whenever you want to launch the DEX.

 .. tabs::